NC Mortgage Lender/Broker Examinations

 Click here to view Frequently Asked Questions.

-Normally, licensees will receive an Examination Notification Entry Letter as
+Typically, licensees will receive an Examination Notification Entry Letter as shown

 **EXAMINATIONS ARE NOT REQUIRED TO BE SCHEDULED IN ADVANCE.**